pyvesync Library↲

 - Adds new devices to the device list attributes

-- Instantiates all device classes
+- Instantiates all new device classes

 - Updates all devices via the device instance